LiveSplit/LiveSplit/Documentation/Auto-Splitters.md

 print("current level is " + current.levelID);
 ```

-##### other
+##### Other
 There are some advanced memory utilities not covered here.
 You can find them [here](../LiveSplit/LiveSplit.Core/ComponentUtil).

 ### Testing your Script

 You can test your Script by adding the *Scriptable Auto Splitter* component to your Layout.
 You can find it in the section "Control".
 You can set the Path of the Script by going into the component settings of the Scriptable Auto Splitter.
 To get to the settings of the component you can either double click it in the Layout Editor or go into to the Scriptable Auto Splitter Tab of the Layout Settings.
 Once you've set the Path, the script should automatically load and hopefully work.

-Unfortunately there's no good way to debug the script at the moment.
-If LiveSplit causes a lot CPU Usage, that might be an indicator of something causing an exception in your Script.
-In that case you should check out your Event Logs.
-You can find it by doing the following:
+#### Debugging
+Reading debug output is an integral part of developing ASL scripts, both for your own debug messages which you can output with `print()` and any debug messages or error messages the ASL Component itself provides.

+The program [DebugView](https://technet.microsoft.com/en-us/sysinternals/debugview.aspx) can be used for a live view of debug output from the ASL Component.

+For errors, you can also check the Windows Event Logs, which you can find via:

 Control Panel ➞ Search for Event Viewer ➞ Open it ➞ Windows Logs ➞ Application ➞ Find the LiveSplit Errors